falconmick/tdd-demo/slides.md

 You can even go as far as extracting useful functionality of your test suites into utilities of which we write their very own tests for!
 We won't be going this far for the example but the world is our oyster.

-Up next why don't we start writing code that is actually going to get us writing our implementation!
+Up next why don't we start writing code towards our implementation!
 -->

 ---